-There’s a couple of phrases that have stuck in my mind from my earliest days of reading about abductive inference and hypothesis formation.
-One has to do with the problem of “giving a rule to abduction” and the other alludes to “the reticular formation that marshals our abductions”.
+A couple of phrases have stuck in my mind from my earliest days of reading about abductive inference and hypothesis formation.
+One has to do with the puzzle of “giving a rule to abduction” and the other alludes to “the reticular formation that marshals our abductions”.
 The first derives from Peirce, of course, but I’ve been trying to remember the details of when and where I first encountered it, as I think it was another writer who first impressed its significance on me.
 The second is clearly Warren S. McCulloch but again there was something about the context that kept eluding me.

 After a few days rummaging through link and library I was lucky enough to happen on several old volumes with my original notes on the texts, so I think I’ve got the passages in question pinned down to the following places.
 To my way of thinking, no one writing in the last century understood Peirce’s treatment of hypothesis and its applications to cognitive and cybernetic systems better than Chomsky and McCulloch.